Location of Adventure

 Our Private Leaders

-Travel to and from Quito, round-trip air Quito to Galapagos (to be added to your invoice and subject to change through day of departure), most gratuities, some or all alcoholic beverages (depending on the boat), Galapagos tax and transit card (approximately $120 for adults, $70 for children 11 and under, collected in advance), items of a personal nature (phone calls, laundry, etc.), travel insurance, optional activities.
+Travel to and from Quito, round-trip air Quito to Galapagos (to be added to your invoice and subject to change through day of departure), some gratuities, some or all alcoholic beverages (depending on the boat), Galapagos tax and transit card (currently $120 for adults, $70 for children 11 and under, collected in advance), items of a personal nature (phone calls, laundry, etc.), travel insurance, optional activities.

 Easy to Moderate